Amos Davis

-Amos Davis (August 15, 1794 – June 11, 1835) was a member of the United States House of Representatives from Kentucky.
+Amos Davis (August 15, 1794 – June 11, 1835) was a United States House of Representatives member from Kentucky.
 He was born in Mount Sterling, Kentucky, where he completed preparatory studies.
-Later, he studied law and was admitted to the bar and commenced practice in Mount Sterling, Kentucky.
+Later, he studied law, was admitted to the bar and commenced practice in Mount Sterling, Kentucky.
 He also served as sheriff of Montgomery County, Kentucky.

-Davis was a member of the Kentucky House of Representatives in 1819, 1825, 1827 and 1828.
+Davis was a Kentucky House of Representatives member in 1819, 1825, 1827 and 1828.
 He was an unsuccessful candidate for election to the Twentieth and Twenty-second Congresses but was elected as an Anti-Jacksonian to the Twenty-third Congress (March 4, 1833 – March 3, 1835).
 While he was a candidate for reelection, he died in Owingsville, Kentucky, while campaigning in 1835.
 He was buried in the City Cemetery, Mount Sterling, Kentucky.
 His brother, Garrett Davis, served as a member of the United States Senate.